Michael Yao is an MD-PhD candidate at the University of Pennsylvania leveraging AI to improve human health.

 self.Outreach

 I am actively involved in Penn's interview and recruitment process for medical school admissions.
-I set aside an hour a week to meet with current students for pro bono feedback on applications and general college advice, especially for underrepresented students from minority backgrounds.
+I set aside half an hour a week to meet with current students for pro bono feedback on applications and general college advice, especially for underrepresented students from minority backgrounds.
 If you're interested in connecting, feel free to reach out to me via email or Twitter.